-- Maker (MKR) is a utility token based on the Decentralized Autonomous Organization (DAO) that creates DAI stablecoin on the Ethereum blockchain.
+- Maker (MKR) is a utility token based on the Decentralized Autonomous Organization (As an open sourced blockchain ledger, Decentralized Autonomous Organization (DAO) is determined by a clear set of rules ...) that creates DAI stablecoin on the Ethereum blockchain.

 - Tether (USDT), a stablecoin that runs on the ERC-20 protocol.
 That means the deposit address is an ETH address, while the deposits and withdrawals take place on the ETH network.

 When Ethereum switches to the Proof-of-Stake consensus mechanism in the ETH 2.0 Upgrade and implements sharding to overcome scalability issues, we can expect the number of projects based on the ERC-20 standard to grow exponentially.
 Plus, the ETH 2.0 addresses the transaction issues where users can perform ERC-20 token transfers almost instantaneously at a cheaper rate.

 ERC-20 are popular for a reason, and here’s are several factors that make them attractive: